W. Glen Unkefer, Columbiana, Ohio – Obituary

 Glen served in the United States Air Force during the Korean War.

-He is survived by his wife, the former Jane Willis, whom he married in 1955; two daughters, Debbie (Alden) Weichel of Bradenton, Florida and Kathie (Gerald) Reid of Wooster; three sons, Owen (Tresa) Unkefer of Columbiana, Dale (Brenda) Unkefer of Columbiana and Lee Unkefer of Columbiana; thirteen grandchildren; twenty four great grandchildren; two sisters, Vickie (Ken) Cardinal of Sebring and BeaMay Ringer of Florida and five brothers, Jay Unkefer of Florida, Ellwood (Jean) Unkefer of Minerva, Robert Unkefer of Minerva, Dennis (Cathy) DiDonato of North Carolina and William (Joanne) DiDonato of Alliance.
+He is survived by his wife, the former Jane Willis, whom he married in 1955; two daughters, Debbie (Alden) Weichel of Bradenton, Florida and Kathie (Gerald) Reid of Wooster; three sons, Owen (Tresa) Unkefer of Columbiana, Dale (Brenda) Unkefer of Columbiana and Lee Unkefer of Columbiana; 13 grandchildren; 24 great-grandchildren; two sisters, Vickie (Ken) Cardinal of Sebring and BeaMay Ringer of Florida and five brothers, Jay Unkefer of Florida, Ellwood (Jean) Unkefer of Minerva, Robert Unkefer of Minerva, Dennis (Cathy) DiDonato of North Carolina and William (Joanne) DiDonato of Alliance.

 Friends may call from 5:00 – 7:30 p.m.
 Monday, August 5, 2019 at Warrick-Kummer-Rettig Funeral Home.

-Funeral services will be held at 7:30 p.m. on Monday, August 5, 2019 at Warrick-Kummer-Rettig Funeral Home.
+Funeral services will be held at 7:30 p.m. on Monday, August 5, 2019 at the funeral home following visitation.

 Military honors will be accorded by the Benjamin Firestone Post #290, American Legion Honor Guard.